-As far as the subjective element is concerned, the crime is punishable with generic intent, which consists in the awareness and desire to perform the substitution, transfer or other operations concerning money, goods or other benefits, together with the awareness of such conduct's capacity to create an obstacle to the identification of origin.
-As a result of the transposition of EU Directive 1873/2018 on combating money laundering through the criminal sanction system, the predicate offences of self-laundering can be classified not only as intentional offences but also as infringements or culpable offences.
+As far as the subjective element is concerned, the crime is punishable with generic intent, which consists in the awareness and willingness to perform the substitution, transfer or other operations concerning money, goods or other benefits, together with the awareness of the conduct's capacity to create an obstacle to the identification of such origin.

+As a result of the transposition of EU Directive 1873/2018 on combating money laundering by criminal law, the predicate offences of self-laundering can include, in addition to intentional offences, also misdemeanour and negligence offences.